YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 By month two or month three, many transplanted hairs have shed.
 The new hairs are not yet growing strongly, while the native hair around them may be longer and more visible.

-This creates a strange contrast.
-The patient may feel that the longer native hair is making the transplanted area look emptier than it really is.
+The contrast can feel strange.
+Longer native hair may make the transplanted area look emptier than it really is.

 Some patients also feel tired of hiding the scalp under hats or styling products.
 They think that if everything is cut to the same length, the result will look cleaner and less obvious.